-The rest of this paper is organized as follows.
+The remainder of this article is organized as follows.
 Section II presents the feasibility analysis of applying RFID signals for book sensing.
 Section III present the whole system.
 Section IV presents the implementation of RFbook.
 Section V presents the system evaluation.
 Section VI introduces the related work.
 Section VII discussed the limitation of our work.